-- What things do you need to assure yourself about before dispensing prescription medicines to any customer?
-Try to name all of them.
+- What things do you need to assure yourself about before dispensing prescription medicines to a customer?

 - Do you have any questions?

-It is not only about your answers to interview questions
+Success or failure does not depend only on your answers to interview questions

-Therefor, interviewers observe a lot of things while you reply to their questions.
+We will observe a lot of things while interviewing you for a job.
 Do you smile?
-How do you act?
-Do you communicate clearly enough?
-Do you speak to the point?
+Do you talk to the point?
 Are you a good listener?
-Can you keep attention to details?
-Do you have a right personality for becoming a pharmacist?
-Are you motivated to have the job, or do you apply for it only because you have studied it?
+Do you keep attention to detail?
+Do you have the right personality for a job of a pharmacist?
+Do you really want to work as a pharmacist, or do you apply just because you invested loads of time and money into this career?